Scottish Castles.... there's really nothing else quite like them!

 Originally built as an 'Estate House' in 1390, Queen Victoria fell in love with it during a visit to the Scottish Highlands in the mid 1800's.

-She described it as "my dear paradise in the Highlands"
+She described this Scottish castle as "my dear paradise in the Highlands"

 It's extremely old, dating back to somewhere around the 14th or 15th century.